STEM Online Experience

 Friday 10 September – Friday 17 September 2021

 Your application starts with our online application form.
-It takes around two hours and asks you to demonstrate some of the key competencies we look for in prospective teachers.
+It asks you to demonstrate some of the key competencies we look for in prospective teachers.

 We want you to submit the strongest application possible.
 That’s why we have a team on hand to answer all your questions and talk you through your application before you hit submit.
 You can get in touch with them via email.
 You can also chat to your university recruiter.

-If your application is successful, you’ll be invited to an online assessment that should take no more than five hours.
-This will give you even more opportunities to show us you’ve got what it takes to be a great teacher.
-You’ll be asked to demonstrate competencies in each of the below activities:
+If your application is successful, you’ll be invited to an online assessment.
+You’ll be asked to demonstrate our competencies in each of the below activities:

-You’ll be in a group with five or six people and be asked to present a short pre-prepared presentation.
-But don’t worry – you’ll be given subject topics to choose from beforehand, so you’ll have time to prepare this.
+You’ll be in a group with two or three people and be asked to present a short pre-prepared presentation.
+But don’t worry – you’ll be given information about your presentation before the day to help you prepare.
 You’ll then think about your performance in a self-evaluation activity.

-Lastly, you’ll get to observe a lesson previously given by a Teach First teacher.
-At the end you’ll discuss what you think could make the lesson even more engaging.
+You’ll get to observe a lesson previously given by a Teach First teacher.
+At the end you’ll get to discuss with a fellow candidate what you believe to be the strengths of the lesson and what you think could make it even more engaging.